mhdawson/micro-app-remote-control/README.md

 (https://github.com/mhdawson/micro-app-cordova-launcher)
 projects.

-These are examples of my initial remote setup as a browser window and native android application:
+These are examples of my initial remote as a browser window and native android application:

 ![remote control browser]